nextuponstream/totsugeki/totsugeki-frontend/README.md

 Use node lts: `nvm install --lts`

-Tournament server address and other environment variables are loaded at build time.
+Api address and other environment variables are loaded at build time.
 Load environment variable from `.env` file at the root of this repo:
 `export $(xargs < .env)`

 ```bash